gustavshochat/Pitcher-Perfect/README.md

     - Killian's Irish Red

-Given the same 5 input beers, the recommendations are far more sensible with regard to style and quality when compared to the user-user system.
+Given the same 5 input beers these recommendations are far more sensible with regard to style and quality when compared to the user-user system.
+The historical average rating of this selection most closely matches that of the input pool at 2.97.
 Additionally, with a performance score of 84, this model is more equipped to satisfy the extravagent preferences of the test group than the content-based approach.